BIGJRA/BIGJRA.github.io/rejuv.md

 It can be very tempting to start setting up Curse with Steelix, but Koga has a lot of Fire / Water special coverage, so you probably want to Stealth Rock then bail.
-Keeping Qwilfish alive is useful to nullify all Toxic Spikes here, unfortunately it doesn’t really help much other than setting up your own spikes if you want to cripple Muk, Qwilfish, and Ariados.
-Luckily Jolteon can easily take Crobat if you don’t let it Double Team too much, and Typhlosion, Gliscor, and Steelix can find ways to deal with everything else easily.
+Keeping Qwilfish alive is useful to nullify all Toxic Spikes here, unfortunately it doesn't really help much other than setting up your own spikes if you want to cripple Muk, Qwilfish, and Ariados.
+Luckily Jolteon can easily take Crobat if you don't let it Double Team too much, and Typhlosion, Gliscor, and Steelix can find ways to deal with everything else easily.